You should complete a “Register of Interest” form - we ask for some basic information and is NOT a full application at

 All dogs must go through a rigorous selection assessment and Veterans must fully complete the PALS programme to become qualified as a partnership with a dog.

-There are standards and temperament criteria that your dog has to meet to qualify as a working dog, in the same way that Guide and Hearing Dogs do, as they will be able to access public places.
-There is unfortunately no guarantee that your dog would be suitable, and he/she would need to pass an initial assessment first.
+Potentially yes.
+However, there are standards and temperament criteria that your dog has to meet to qualify as a working dog, in the same way that Guide and Hearing Dogs do, as they will be able to access public places.
+You must accept that there is no guarantee that your dog would be suitable, and that he/she would need to pass an initial assessment first.

 To be considered for this your dog must be under the age of 3 years before training starts, and you MUST have been the only owner of the dog.

 We would advise that you attend Association of Pet Dog trainers (APDT) training classes if possible, and work through their certification.

 Please be aware that we do not guarantee that a dog will be accepted onto the programme as there are many considerations to be taken into account.
 A dog for emotional support is also not reason enough to be accepted.